Frequently Asked Questions

 - Clothing - Clothing can be dropped off at local thrift stores, or the ERC.

-- Appliances - Working appliances in good condition are a great example of a reusable item.
+- Appliances - Household appliances can be dropped off at the Blaine County Recycle Center.
+Working appliances, in good condition, are a great example of a reusable item.
 Large Items are accepted at The Building Material Thrift Store.
 Small Appliances can be donated to The Gold Mine, The Attic Thrift Store, or the Barkin’ Basement.

 - Car Battery - A used battery that still has useful life may be reconditioned for resale.
 Worn-out batteries are routed to lead reclaiming plants where the lead is extracted and used in the manufacture of new batteries.
 The plastic and sulfuric acid can also be recycled.
 Recycling spent batteries protects our community and the environment and saves the energy and cost of raw materials.
 Car batteries can be dropped of at Ohio Gulch Transfer Station ( 110 Ohio Gulch Road ), Carey Transfer Satiation (1675 South 1800 East, Carey), O’Reilly’s Auto Parts (960 South 4th Ave, Hailey).